chtake/wake-on-lan/README.md

 wake-on-lan
 ===========
-You can use this CodeSnipped to wake up some local network devices who support WakeOnLan.
-The source code is simple and little bit commented.
+This code snippet can be used to wake up local network devices which support WakeOnLAN.
+The source code is simple and also includes some comments.

-Use on your own risk.